 &lt;sup>8 We employ the same estimation strategy as in Table 1 with one exception: punishment expenditures are not bound from above.
-For that matter, each regression discussed in the paper uses essentially the same strategy-random effects
+Aside from this difference, each regression discussed in the paper uses essentially the same strategy-random effects tobit.